PI Health

 Evidence from a MIMIC-based cohort

-PI was also applied to a deidentified inpatient cohort, where it processed 100 users, carried 37 cases through full Stage 3 review, and kept explanation separate from intervention.
+PI was also applied to a deidentified inpatient cohort, where it processed 100 users, carried 37 within-person cases through full Stage 3 review, and let the active inpatient story emerge across domains before action.

 Read the evidence brief